tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * Because this lesson is using an API, make sure to sign up for a Mapbox API key using this [link](https://account.mapbox.com/auth/signup/).
 Create a `.env` file to store your API key, and use `python-dotenv` to make it callable in Python.

 * Throughout the day, reinforce to students the importance and power of interactive plotting.
-The widgets, automatic color formatting and skins, and plot types can all be accessed and manipulated with ease.
+The widgets, automatic colour formatting and skins, and plot types can all be accessed and manipulated with ease.
 The plots being created by Plotly Express would have taken a person hours to create in the past; Plotly Express does it in seconds.

 * Keep pacing in mind while moving through the lesson.
 Allow students to ask questions, and when necessary, ask students to hold their questions for the review sessions.
 Adhere to the Time Tracker as closely as possible.